intel/intel-extension-for-tensorflow/examples/train_horovod/resnet50/README.md

 NUMBER_OF_PROCESS=2
 PROCESS_PER_NODE=2
 ```
-- Download `itex.yaml` or `itex_dummy.yaml` and set one of them as CONFIG_FILE, then model would correspondly run with `real data` or `dummy data`.
+- Download `itex.yaml` or `itex_dummy.yaml` and set one of them as CONFIG_FILE, then model would correspondingly run with `real data` or `dummy data`.
 Default value is itex.yaml.
 - Set `NUMBER_OF_PROCESS` and `PROCESS_PER_NODE` according to hvd rank number you need.
 Default value is a 2 rank task.
 ### HVD command